franfran20/cross_save/README.md

 [![favicon.png](https://i.postimg.cc/qMdKNVMQ/favicon.png)](https://postimg.cc/jCZ211fJ)

 CrossSave is a blockchain-based savings application which provides passive interest to users that stick to their budgetary goals.
 The standout for crosssave is the interest generation, distribution and general status handling accross chains.

-CrossSave is a multi-chain application, which means it may be deployed on many chains and interact with a deployed versions of itself on different chains.
-The Moonbase and Fantom testnets presently host CrossSave.
-Both GLMR and FTM test assets are supported for savings.
+CrossSave is a multi-chain application, allowing it to interact with deployed copies of itself on many chains.
+CrossSave is currently hosted by the Moonbase and Fantom testnets.
+Savings are supported for GLMR and FTM test assets.

 # How And Why CrossSave Is Important?

 [![crossimage.png](https://i.postimg.cc/VkJz15Qh/crossimage.png)](https://postimg.cc/WdcBwN4m)

-With the rising increase in demand for cross chain blockchain applications(which I like to call multi d'apps).
-CrossSave seeks to utilize the opportunity presented by crosschain capabilities to capture real yield for its users regardless of their chain of choice.
+With the increased need for cross-chain blockchain applications, or multi-d'apps as I like to call them.
+Regardless of the chain a user chooses, CrossSave aims to take use of the potential provided by crosschain capabilities to capture actual yield for its users.

-CrossSave approaches passive interest generation for its users and the distribution procedure realistically.
-A percentage fee levied against savers who default on their savings earlier than planned is how crossSave generates interest for savers who stick their expected saving timeline.
-In addition to producing interests for the default pool shared by complete savers, this procedure also provides a mechanism that enables users to be tight with their savings.
+CrossSave has a realistic approach to the distribution process and passive interest generating for its users.
+CrossSave creates interest for savers who adhere to their intended saving timeline by charging a percentage fee to savers who default on their savings earlier than anticipated.
+This process not only generates income for the default pool shared by all savers, but it also offers a mechanism that allows consumers to be frugal with their savings.

 So what's the big deal?
 CrossSave facilitates this process by charging defaulters who fail to save a fee(50% on testnet), with the fee collected going into what CrossSave refers to as the "deafult pool."
 I'll describe why this default pool is unique in a moment.
 When other savers who adhere to their specified time to break their savings take a withdrawal, they will receive a percentage from the default pool based NOT on how much they have saved but on how LONG they have saved.